geniusnhu/ds-masterpiece-hugo/content/project/2021-07-30-daistats-analytics/index.md

 Now, to the main topic of this post.

-Given DAI is generated as collateral is backed in Maker vault, and the total market cap of DAI is more than $5.5 Billion, the movement of the DAI and the collateral in and out each vault tell a lot more stories than we expect.
+Given DAI is generated as collateral is backed in Maker vault, and the total market cap of DAI is more than **$5.5 Billion**, the movement of the DAI and the collateral in and out each vault tell a lot more stories than we expect.
 Therefore, several tracking websites and tools [link](https://github.com/makerdao/awesome-makerdao#analytics-and-metrics) for Maker, and one of the most useful one is [DaiStats](https://daistats.com/#/) .
 Personally, I prefer this page over others as it gives direct stats to each vault and provide other information such as amount of liquidation or auctions.

 However, there is no tracking of historical data for the change corresponding to the vault throughout time, hence unable to determine the trend in overall of Maker.
-Thus, I created my own tracking website to observe the movement of the platform in term of Borrow, which can be accessed [here](https://maker-dai-status.herokuapp.com/).
+Thus, I created my own tracking website to observe the movement of the platform in term of Borrow..
 Source of data is crawled directly from [DaiStats](https://daistats.com/#/) on a daily basis.

----

-Access link is below:
+Here is the access link :

 ## [Maker tracking app](https://maker-dai-status.herokuapp.com/)